 - Who do I contact if I have additional questions about the CLIA Certificate of Waiver process?
 For any questions about the CLIA Certificate of Waiver and process, email the State of Wisconsin Department of Health Services, Division of Quality Assurance at email@example.com.

 - Who at my camp is allowed to collect the specimen for a COVID-19 test?
 Does it have to be a nurse?
-Any staff member who is properly trained is allowed to collect the specimen and result the point of care antigen test.
+Any staff member who is properly trained is allowed to collect the specimen and result the point-of care antigen test.
 Training may be accessed through many venues, including from a trained clinician (a healthcare provider) or through the test manufacturer’s materials.
-If you need assistance finding these vendor materials, email WICovidTest@Wisconsin.gov.
+If you need assistance finding these vendor materials, email WICOVIDTEST@Wisconsin.gov.

 - How should camps prepare to test campers and staff on site?
 Camps interested in offering onsite testing will need to assure the following:

-- that the testing program works for their camp community’s needs.
+- That the testing program works for their camp community’s needs.

-- obtaining guardian consent
+- Obtained guardian consent.

 Camps will also need to provide space to isolate campers with symptoms and who test positive while they wait for pick-up, develop processes for sending them home as soon as possible, and offer instructions to access follow-up testing when needed.

-Does a camp participating in this state-sponsored program need an order signed by a medical provider to do testing?
+- Does a camp participating in this state-sponsored program need an order signed by a medical provider to do testing?
 Yes, COVID-19 testing sponsored by this program needs to occur under the authority of a medical provider.
-A camp may obtain a written order through a clinician with prescribing authority (MD, DO, PA, or NP), or opt to use a standing order issued by Dr. Ryan Westergaard, Chief Medical Officer for the Wisconsin Department of Health Services.
+A camp may obtain a written order through a clinician with prescribing authority (MD, DO, PA, or NP), or opt to use a standing order issued by Dr. Ryan Westergaard, chief medical officer for the Wisconsin Department of Health Services.
 If a camp chooses to use Dr. Westergaard’s standing order, they must sign an attestation form agreeing to follow the requirements of the order.